YusufSyam/YusufSyam/README.md

 </h3>

 ##
-<p>I am someone who likes to learn and is very interested in the world of artificial intelligence, i am also very happy to share the knowledge that i know and have with others.<br><br> Computer Science student :student: at Hasanuddin University, Indonesia :indonesia: </p>
+<p>I am someone who likes to learn and is very interested with artificial intelligence and everything related to it, i am also very happy to share the knowledge that i know and have with others.<br><br> Computer Science student :student: at Hasanuddin University, Indonesia :indonesia: </p>

 <br>